tandica/rhcsa/practice-exams/general-notes.md

 <br>

 ## To set pw properties for new users
-Edit the */etc/.login.defs* file for system-wide configuration.
+1. Edit the */etc/login.defs* file for system-wide configuration.

-To verify the changes, create a new user, then run `chage -l username`.
+2. To verify the changes, create a new user, then run `chage -l username`

-(If you need to set pw properties for existing users, you can use `chage`)
+- If you need to set pw properties for existing users, you can use `chage`

 <br>